 Mike and I turned back after reaching Rock Pool, and again we crossed the valley featured in M*A*S*H. This time, surprisingly, I did find myself somewhat reminded of Korea — or at least of Korean (and Chinese) landscape painting.
 By this time, the sun had set and the gold hour was transitioning to blue.
 The oak woodland seemed to be climbing up the base of the improbably steep sandstone hillsides.
 Tipping the scales of perception, perhaps, was the presence of a Korean family attempting to take photos of a toddler with the scenery as a backdrop.

 I sometimes have a physical sensation of being pulled into the woods and the longer I looked at the trees, the stronger the pull seemed to grow.
 I had to fight the urge to enter the forest because the park had officially closed the moment the sun sank behind the horizon and currently, there is no overnight camping because in June, 35-year-old Tristan Beaudette was shot to death in the tent he was sharing with his two young daughters.
 Since then, rumors and other reports of gunfire in the park have emerged both following the murder and stretching back to 2016 and there’s an ongoing investigation.
+(UPDATE: A survivalist named Anthony Rauda has since been arrested and faces one count of murder, ten counts of attempted murder, and five counts of burglary).

 Hopefully, the murderous gunman will be caught and peace and campers will again return to the park.
 It looks like a really wonderful place to pitch a tent for a weekend, perhaps do a bit of forest bathing, or even just contemplate the scenery.
 As we continued toward the exit, the crescent moon (which had hung in the sky throughout our day) was now shining brightly and bats were flitting about in search of a meal.
 We hurried our pace and left the park without incident.